albinoh/gtsm/v7/README.md

         loaders: ['style', 'css', 'sass']
     }

-Remember we need all those dependencies and save them on the devDependencies on package.json, for that we ran the following on the console:
+Notice this other syntax, loaders as an array instead of the bang separator, Remember we need all those dependencies and save them on the devDependencies on package.json, for that we ran the following on the console:

-    npm install sass-loader node-sass webpack --save-dev
+    npm install sass-loader node-sass --save-dev

 After this has been added now we are ready to separate our css code for each component, under each component you will